 RESPONSIVENESS: A responsive Offeror is one whose proposal conforms in all material respects to this Solicitation and includes all required information.
 The Agency will determine whether the submittal conforms in all material respects to this solicitation.
 Minor differences or deviations that have negligible impact on the suitability of the Offeror to meet the Agency's needs may be accepted or corrections allowed.
+The Agency will determine whether Offeror's Proposal Submittal to this Solicitation complies with the instructions for submitting proposals.
 Except for late submissions, the Agency may require that an Offeror correct any deficiencies as a condition of further evaluation.
-A responsive Offeror is one whose proposal includes all required information, forms, and disclosures.
-Information, forms and disclosures include, but may not be limited to:
+A responsive Offeror is one whose proposal conforms in all material respects to this Solicitation, and includes all required information, forms, and disclosures.
+Information, forms and disclosures include and may not be limited to: